mevdschee/php-crud-ui/README.md

 This script will install and run [Composer](https://getcomposer.org/) to update the dependencies.

 NB: The update script will patch the dependencies in the vendor directory for PHP 7.0 compatibility.

+## Local or remote API

+This script is powered by [PHP-CRUD-API](https://github.com/mevdschee/php-crud-api) and embeds this project.
+Alternatively, it can run against a remote (live) installation.

+If you want to run this against a remote installation, then replace the 'api' config parameter with one called 'url' that holds the base URL of your [PHP-CRUD-API](https://github.com/mevdschee/php-crud-api) installation.